tanvishdesai/photo_gallery/README.md

 with vite, node & three js setup

-run the following command in terminal
+run the following command in terminal:
 "npm run dev"
--you shoulde a localhost url
+- you shoulde a localhost url

-then type "o" and enter
+- then type "o" and enter

 to the world